Tickets, Seating and Special Accommodations

 - One ticketed guest may accompany the disabled individual seated in this area.
 All ceremony guests must have a ticket.

-- If you are a graduating student or if you have a family member who will need disability accommodations for the upcoming commencement ceremonies, please contact Margaret Rose McDonnell at 773-298-3308 or email@example.com in order to discuss these specific needs.
+- If you are a graduating student or if you have a family member who will need disability accomodations for the upcoming commencement ceremonies, please contact Margaret Rose McDonnell at 773-298-3308 or email@example.com in order to discuss these specific needs.